mail-in-a-box/mailinabox/README.md

     `git clone https://github.com/jrsupplee/mailinabox.git`

-* cd into `mailinabox` and run `sudo setup/start.sh`  On occasion there are lock errors when updating `Munin`.
+* cd into `mailinabox` and run `sudo setup/bootstrap.sh`  On occasion there are lock errors when updating `Munin`.
 Just re-run `sudo setup/start.sh` until the error does not occur.

+* Note: all existing users at the time of the upgrade will have there quota set to `0` (unlimited).

 Upgrading v.0.40-quota to a New Version